anthonysecco/public-lands-ha-sensor/README.md

 > This integration is not yet available in the HACS default store.
 Meanwhile, it will be added as a custom repository.

+Once installed, restart Home Assistant and the sensors will appear.

 ### Manual Installation

 1. Download the source code of the [latest release](https://github.com/anthonysecco/public-lands-ha-sensor/releases).